-- Painting and portrait drawing, digital and mixed media explorations, relief printing - Make, present and reflect on art works that incorporate Visual Art techniques, technologies, processes and language - Understand and use the elements and principles of art and design - Research and evaluate the practices of local and international artists in relation to students' own ideas - Evaluate and reflect on art works in responding and theory tasks
+- Painting and portrait drawing, digital and mixed media explorations, relief printing - Making, presenting and reflecting on art works that incorporate Visual Art techniques, technologies, processes and language - Understanding and using the elements and principles of art and design - Researching and evaluating the practices of local and international artists in relation to students' own ideas - Evaluating and reflecting on art works in responding and theory tasks

-Work will be assessed using the following schema: Visual Literacy, Making and Appraising.
+Work will be assessed using the following schema: Making and Responding.

 - Visual Journal preliminary work and documentation of individual concepts and practical activities

 - Painting on canvas

 - Lino Print folio

 - Ceramic form

 - Mono prints

 - Analyse art works using visual arts language

 - Class test and/or assignment

-- Project to feature at the Biannual MAYO Arts festival, school or community event.
+- Project to feature at the biennial MAYO Arts festival, school or community event.
 Projects may also take the form of a collaborative artwork or installation